nexmo-community/vonage-workshop/content/SMS/Advanced/validate-signature/_index.md

 If you were to send something with a bad signature to this endpoint via curl or postman, you would see the 'Invalid Signature' message indicating that the signature was not validated.

 ## If You Needed to DIY
-To validate that the signature matches what the API should have sent you - you will take the the inbound message parameters - remove the sig from it, arrange it as you would for an outbound message (alphabetically, as a query string with an amperstand '&' at the head of the string) - and Sign the Parameters with your Signature Secret.
+To validate that the signature matches what the API should have sent you - you will take the the inbound message parameters - remove the sig from it, arrange it as you would for an outbound message (alphabetically, as a query string with an ampersand '&' at the head of the string) - and Sign the Parameters with your Signature Secret.